EDU-20022 - COMPARATIVE EDUCATION

 Description for 2024/25

-This module teaches students how to make valid and socially instructive comparisons of educational policy and practice across a range of national contexts, including Britain, the United States, China and so on.
+This module teaches students how to make valid and socially instructive comparisons of educational policy and practice across a range of national contexts, including Britain, the United States, countries in Asia and so on.
 Students will compare and contrast national and regional approaches to governance, stakeholder roles and responsibilities, competition, and the tension between striving to maintain standards and being inclusive.
-They will explore how and why countries 'borrow' educational policy or practice from each other.
-Students will learn to describe significant differences and similarities between different countries, using a range of sources including statistics, policy documents, personal experience and themed discussion, explaining and accounting for educational difference effectively in both written and presentation formats.
+They will explore how and why countries borrow educational policies or practices from each other.
+Students will learn to describe significant differences and similarities between different countries, using a range of sources including statistics, policy documents, personal experience and themed discussion, explaining and accounting for educational differences effectively in both written and presentation formats.

 Aims